fourquestionsllc/data_engineering_questions/data_engineering_questions.md

 * sensitive: true — marking the variable as sensitive will prevent it from being displayed in CLI output.

 This configuration ensures that the password is treated as a sensitive string variable, reducing the risk of exposure in Terraform outputs or logs.

+# Topic: AWs Redshift

+Question: We have to apply column-level encoding to three of our tables which have major varchar and charcolumns available.

+Which encoding should we apply in this scenario?

+A. LZ0 Encoding

+B. Zstandard (ZSTD) Encoding Algorithm

+C. Delta Encoding

+D. Byte-Dictionary Encoding